mattermost/docs/source/boards/share-and-collaborate.rst

 From Mattermost Boards v7.3, `guest accounts <https://docs.mattermost.com/onboard/guest-accounts.html#guest-accounts>`_ will be supported in Boards.
 Guests can:

-- Access boards where they're added as an explicit member of the board.
-Team access doesn't apply to guest accounts.
+- Access boards where they're added as an explicit member of the board. `Team access <https://docs.mattermost.com/boards/share-and-collaborate.html#manage-team-access>`_ and `channel role groups <https://docs.mattermost.com/boards/share-and-collaborate.html#channel-role-groups>`_ don't apply to guest accounts.
 - Access existing boards, but not create new boards.
 Guests don't have access the template picker and can't duplicate an existing board.
 - Search for boards where they're currently an explicit member.
 - Be assigned the Viewer, Commenter, or Editor roles, but not the board Admin.